alazjj/SimpleBootstrapBundle/Resources/doc/modal_extensions.md

     });
 </script>
 ```
-If you have included a form in your modal, you can add a `data-submit="ajax"` attribute on the form.
+If you have included a form in your modal, you can add a `form[data-form-submission]` attribute on the form.
 Thus, the plugin  will send your form with ajax.
 The following HTTP codes allows you to render the popin in different ways :

-* Use **200** to update popin container.
+* Use **200** to close the popin .
-* Use **204** to close the popin.
+* Use **202** to update popin container with the render of the form (the form was not valid).
 * Use **205** to entirely reload the page.

 ```php